Nanson10/SethsFiles/README.md

 If python3 was not found, then you'll probably need to search online how to install python.
-`cd` into this directory, you'll be in the right place if you execute `pwd` and see that `SethsFiles` is at the end. run `python -m venv .venv && pip install -r requirements.txt && source .venv/bin/activate`
+`cd` into this directory, you'll be in the right place if you execute `pwd` and see that `SethsFiles` is at the end. run `python -m venv .venv && pip install -r requirements.txt && source .venv/bin/activate` Now you can run any python file in this repository!